habedi/mosaic-art-maker/README.md

 ### Getting started

+#### Main files and folders

+The main files and folders included in this repository are:

+1. [images/canvases](images/canvases): This folder includes the (original) images.
+Place your image files in this folder in order to create mosaic art versions of them.
+Please note that the images must have the same dimensions (width and height).
+2. [images/tiles](images/tiles): This folder includes the tile images.
+There are already some tile images in this folder.
+You can use an instance of MosiacArtMaker to create your own custom set of tile images and put them in the `images/tiles` folder.
+3. [images/output](images/output): This folder includes the mosaic art images created by the code.
+The mosaic art images are saved in this folder.
+4. [make_mosaic_art.ipynb](make_mosaic_art.ipynb): This is the main notebook that includes the code for creating mosaic art versions of the images in the `images/canvases` folder.
+The notebook also includes the code for creating the tile images.

+#### Dependencies

 The main dependencies are `TensorFlow/Keras` (at least version 2.9), `Pillow`, and `Scipy`.
 If you use Pip, you can install them by running the following command: